m-elewa/vurtify/README.md

 # Vurtify

-Vurtify is a Laravel 8 boilerplate project that gives you the features that Jetstream and Fortify came with, without dealing with the complexity of Jetstream and Tailwind.
-Instead, we are using Bootstrap 5 and Vue 3.
+Vurtify is a Laravel 8 boilerplate project that gives you what you need to start up a web application with Fortify,  Vue 3, and Bootstrap 5.

 ## Basic Features

-- built on top of Fortify
+- Built on top of Fortify, Vue 3, and Bootstrap 5
-- register system
+- Using Vuex and Axios for state management and Make XMLHttpRequests
-- reset forgotten password
+- Register system
-- update password
+- Reset forgotten password
-- update user info
+- Update password
-- profile photo
+- Update user info
-- logout other browser sessions
+- Update profile photo
-- delete account
+- Logout other browser sessions
-- email verification
+- Delete account option
-- nice bootstrap 5 design
+- Email verification
-- configurable sass design
+- Nice bootstrap 5 design with animations
-- separate design for the guest section and app section
+- Configurable sass design
-- ready to work with Vue 3
+- Separate design for the guest section and the app section
-- Jetstream, tailwind, and livewire got removed completely from the project
+- Jetstream, tailwind, and livewire got removed completely from the project for simplicity
 - Clean and easy to understand code
 - Optional ready to use Docker environment to help with the development
-- helpful Makefile commands
+- Helpful Makefile commands
 - And more...

 ## Preview